AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 Note that the following capabilities are not available for now in Campaign Web user interface.
 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these features.

-* Custom personalization block creation.
+* **Custom personalization block creation**.
+In addition to the default personalization blocks, you can create custom blocks from the client console.
+This capability is not available in Campaign Web user interface.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/personalize/personalization-blocks.html#create-custom-personalization-blocks){target="_blank"}
-* Content from custom forms (Content management module).
-[Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/content-management/about-content-management.html){target="_blank"}
+* **Content from custom forms**.
+The Content management module lets you create and manage forms to assist your users when creating content in Campaign.
+This capability is only available with the client console.
+[Learn more in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/content-management/about-content-management.html){target="_blank"}
-* AMP for emails.
+* **AMP for emails**.
+The AMP for Email new format lets you include AMP components in your messages and improve the email experience with a rich and actionable content.
+This capability is only available in the client console.
 [Learn more in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/defining-interactive-content.html){target="_blank"}
 <!--
 * Content from a URL`*`
 * Email fragments`*`